eecshope/HolmesCompleteSeacrhEngine/README.md

 To generate the summaries, just run `get_static_summary.py` in the root directory of the project then ,,, just wait because it will take up about 5 hours.

+## Recommend System
+The recommend system is somehow simple.
+We fully utilize the tf-idf features retrieved beforehand and calculate the cosine similarities to find out the most close ones.
+The document itself is not included.
+The result are cached in `recommend.json`.